Implantable Cardioverter Defibrillator

 In response to requests, input was received from no physician specialty societies and 6 academic medical centers while this policy was under review in 2011.
 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-There is an extensive literature base on the use of implantable cardioverter defibrillator (ICDs) in patients with prior arrhythmogenic events and ischemic cardiomyopathy.
+There is an extensive literature base on the use of implantable cardioverter defibrillators (ICDs) in patients with prior arrhythmogenic events and ischemic cardiomyopathy.
 Earlier trials first demonstrated a benefit in overall mortality for survivors of cardiac arrest and patients with potentially lethal cardiac arrhythmias.
-Multiple well-done RCTs have also demonstrated a benefit in overall mortality for patients with ischemic cardiomyopathy and reduced ejection fraction.
+Multiple, well-done, randomized controlled trials (RCTs) have also demonstrated a benefit in overall mortality for patients with ischemic cardiomyopathy and reduced ejection fraction.
 The indications for ICDs in these groups of patients parallel the inclusion criteria for the major trials and the recommendations from major specialty society guidelines.
 RCTs of early ICD implantation following acute myocardial infarction (MI) do not support a benefit for immediate ICD implantation versus delayed implantation for at least 40 days.

 For pediatric patients, there is no direct evidence on the benefit of ICD implantation from high-quality clinical trials.
 Indications for pediatric patients are based on specialty society guidelines and from specialty society clinical input, both of which extrapolate findings from adult populations to the pediatric population.

-A subcutaneous ICD (S-ICD®) has been developed that does not employ transvenous leads.
-Evidence from nonrandomized controlled studies report success rates in terminating laboratory-induced VF that are similar to transvenous ICD.
+A subcutaneous ICD (S-ICD®) has been developed that does not employ transvenous leads, with the goal of reducing lead-related complications.
+Evidence from nonrandomized controlled studies report success rates in terminating laboratory-induced ventricular fibrillation that are similar to transvenous ICD.
 However, there is scant evidence on comparative clinical outcomes of both types of ICD over longer periods of time.
-Case series report high rates of detection and successful conversion of VT, and inappropriate shock rates that are in the range reported for transvenous ICD.
-This evidence is not sufficient to determine whether there are small differences in efficacy between the two types of devices, which may be clinically important due to the nature to the disorder being treated.
+Case series report high rates of detection and successful conversion of ventricular tachycardia, and inappropriate shock rates that are in the range reported for transvenous ICD.
+This evidence is not sufficient to determine whether there are small differences in efficacy between the 2 types of devices, which may be clinically important due to the nature to the disorder being treated.
 Also, the adverse event rate is uncertain, with variable rates of adverse events reported in the available studies.
+At least 1 RCT is currently underway to compare the S-ICD with the transvenous ICD.
 Because of the uncertainties around whether the S-ICD is as effective as transvenous ICD and uncertainties around the adverse event rates, the use of the S-ICD is considered investigational.

 Practice Guidelines and Position Statements